‘A positive approach to good behaviour and respect in school.’

 Each class has its own class charter that is an agreed and signed declaration of ‘rights and responsibilities’ of pupils and adults in each particular class.
 The class charter will be on display in each classroom and is reviewed each year.

-Every week the Class Teacher will award the ‘worker of the week’ cup to a pupil who has stood out in their behaviour and work in class that week.
-The cup is presented in celebration assembly and a short speech made about why it was awarded.
+Every week the Class Teacher will award the ‘work hero of the week’ certificate to a pupil who has stood out in their behaviour and work in class that week.
+The certificate is presented in celebration assembly and a short speech made about why it was awarded.
 The criteria for awarding are based on our mission statement; WHPS.

 Other awards and certificates are given for specific achievements as appropriate – e.g. special mentions, leaps in learning and Finer Diner Awards.

 5. INAPPROPRIATE BEHAVIOUR